Orsted and PS Renewables Unveil Plans for 740MW Solar Project in Central England

 Credit: Unsplash/APPA

-and PS Renewables have unveiled updated proposals for a significant project in central England, signaling a pivotal step towards enhancing in the region.
+and PS Renewables have unveiled updated proposals for a significant solar project in central England, signaling a pivotal step towards enhancing in the region.

 While still in its nascent stage of development, the project has already undergone a preliminary round of consultation in Autumn 2023, with stakeholders providing valuable feedback on the initial proposals.
 Building upon this input, alongside ongoing environmental and technical assessments, the developers have refined their plans, which are now subject to a second round of statutory consultation from May 29 to July 9, 2024.